CULTURAL MARXISM IN THE CHURCH

 “As they reworked Marxist theories they developed a new strain of Marxism that gave priority to the radical transformation of the cultural superstructure (foundations) of Western civilization.
 They perceived Christianity and Western cultural traditions as obstacles to the revolution, which needed to be severed at their roots.
 This Marxist ideology came to be called cultural Marxism, a non-violent but revolutionary collectivist ideology that seeks the gradual gain of power via the modification of laws, institutions, and social organisations.”

-Critical Theory is a strategy of Cultural Marxism taught in universities to indoctrinate future generations the destructive skills of “critique of mass culture” – of government, capitalism, nationalism, white privilege, heterosexuality, patriarchy, Christianity, traditional values and morality – until Western culture and Christianity are overthrown and a pagan New Age / New World Order is built on the ruins.
+Critical Theory is a strategy of Cultural Marxism taught in universities to indoctrinate future generations in the destructive skills of “critique of mass culture” – of government, capitalism, nationalism, white privilege, heterosexuality, patriarchy, Christianity, traditional values and morality – until Western culture and Christianity are overthrown and a pagan New Age / New World Order is built on the ruins.

 Rosaria Butterfield has a compelling testimony of conversion to Jesus Christ which she presented in her 2012 book, The Secret Thoughts of an Unlikely Convert.
 The former lesbian’s conversion was dramatic, and according to her, traumatic (compared to an alien abduction or train wreck).
 She is now married to a Reformed Presbyterian minister and former FBI agent with Top Secret clearance.